Civil Engineering (CE)

 CE 482.
 Civil Engineering Design I. 3 Credits.

-This is a comprehensive design course which integrates engineering design and engineering science components of previous and ongoing coursework into a major design experience.
-Design projects can be in the areas of environmental, geotechnical, structures, water resources, or transportation engineering.
-Course activities include defining the problem, formulating project objectives, gathering background information, scheduling the project, applying design standards and realistic constraints; developing design alternatives; and evaluating design alternatives.
-Other topics covered include project management, effective team-working, professional ethics, and applications of graphical communication.
+This comprehensive design course integrates engineering design and engineering science components of previous and ongoing coursework into a major design experience.
+Design projects can be environmental, geotechnical, structures, water resources, or transportation engineering.
+Course activities include defining the problem, formulating project objectives, gathering background information, scheduling the project, applying design standards and multiple realistic constraints, developing design alternatives, and evaluating design alternatives.
+Other topics covered include concepts and principles in project management and engineering economics, professional attitudes and responsibilities of a civil engineer that include licensure and safety, application of an engineering code of ethics to ethical dilemmas, effective teamwork, an ability to acquire and apply new knowledge as needed, and applications of graphical communication.
 Group design reports and individual oral presentations are required.
 Prerequisite: At least one of CE 412 or CE 451, and at least one of CE 423 or CE 431.
 F.

 CE 483.
 Civil Engineering Design II.
 3 Credits.

-This is a comprehensive design course which integrates engineering design and engineering science components of previous and ongoing coursework into a major design experience.
-Design projects can be in the area of environmental, geotechnical, structural, water resources, or transportation engineering.
+This comprehensive design course integrates engineering design and engineering science components of previous and ongoing coursework into a major design experience.
 Course activities include developing and analyzing a detailed design, preparing plans and drawings using graphical communication tool(s), developing design specifications, and estimating construction costs.
-Other topics include principles of sustainability in design, and professional licensure and professional practice issues.
+Other topics include the application of the principles of sustainability, risk, resilience, diversity, equity, and inclusion to civil engineering problems and applying global, cultural, social, environmental, and economic factors.
 Group design reports and individual oral presentations are required.
 Prerequisite: CE 482 or departmental consent.
 S.

 CE 490.
 Special Topics.
 1-3 Credits.